 Supporting our volunteer heroes

 £350 buys a pulse oximeter.
-As part of the critical initial observations, a pulse oximeter measures oxygen levels in the blood as well as pulse.
-Monitoring is continuous to ensure that any changes in pulse or oxygen levels are highlighted immediately for appropriate action.
+Used for critical initial observations to measure oxygen levels in the blood and pulse.
+Monitoring is continuous to ensure any changes in pulse or oxygen levels are highlighted immediately for action.